-Updated March 18, 2025
+Updated May 21, 2025

-Section 232 of the Trade Expansion Act of 1962 (19 U.S.C. §1862, as amended) authorizes the President to impose trade restrictions-such as a tariff or quota-if the Secretary of Commerce determines, following an investigation, that imports of a good "threaten to impair" U.S. national security.
+Section 232 of the Trade Expansion Act of 1962 (19 U.S.C. §1862, as amended) authorizes the President to impose trade restrictions if the Secretary of Commerce determines that imports of a good "threaten to impair" U.S. national security.

 In 2018, President Trump proclaimed a 25% tariff on steel and a 10% tariff on aluminum imports from most trading partners under Section 232.
-During both the Trump and Biden Administrations, the United States negotiated exemptions for some U.S. trading partners (see Figure 1) and granted entity-specific exclusions as well as General Approved Exclusions (GAEs) applicable to any importer.
+During both the Trump and Biden Administrations, the United States negotiated country exemptions (see Figure 1) and granted entity-specific exclusions as well as General Approved Exclusions (GAEs) applicable to any importer.